saikiranamaragani/saikiranamaragani/README.md

 ## 💼 Professional Summary

 **Senior Software Tester** with **3.4+ years of hands-on experience** in **manual, automation, regression, and performance testing**.
 Specialized in OTT streaming platforms, Smart TVs, mobile (Android/iOS), Roku, Fire TV, and gaming consoles.
-Strong expertise in **Java, TestNG, Postman, and Rest Assured** with a consistent focus on backend/API validation and cross-platform quality assurance.
+Strong expertise in **Java, TestNG, Postman, and Rest Assured**, with a consistent focus on backend/API validation and cross-platform quality assurance.

 ---

 ## 🧑‍💻 About Me

-- 🔭 Currently working on **Pluto TV OTT** project at LTIMindtree.
+- 🔭 Currently working on the **Pluto TV OTT** project at LTIMindtree.
 - ⚙️ Skilled in **backend API testing**, automation framework development, and OTT streaming validation.
-- 🤝 Looking to collaborate on **test automation frameworks, QA process enhancements**, and CI/CD integrations.
+- 🤝 Open to collaborations on **test automation frameworks, QA process improvements**, and CI/CD integrations.
 - 📫 Reach me at: [amaraganisaikiran99@gmail.com](mailto:amaraganisaikiran99@gmail.com)
-- 💡 Always eager to learn emerging testing tools, AI-driven QA practices, and DevOps methodologies.
+- 💡 Constantly exploring emerging QA tools, AI in testing, and DevOps methodologies.

 ---